 One of the major changes in the ITS organization was the creation of an ITS group dedicated to support research computing at ETSU.
 ITS put together a team of three of our most experienced, technically expert, and research-oriented employees to make up the division of Research Computing under the direction of Dr. David Currie.
 The research computing group began with a survey of research faculty and have used those results to develop a customized strategic plan and goals for the research computing group.
 In addition, they have established research data storage and backup standards, developed support for the REDCap research application, and exploring cloud services in support of high performance cluster computing.

 Another initiative designed to ITS improve support and services was the reorganization and improvements for the ITS Help Desk.
 Help Desk technicians were moved to a central location in the library.
 The new location enabled new and improved services such as combining the student and faculty/staff Help Desk, accommodating walk-in traffic, extending service hours, updating the Help Desk website, and providing an online chat service as a help venue.
 Myra Jones is the Associate CIO and Chief of Staff and is responsible for the Help Desk, ETSU Online, Academic Technology, and Computing Technology Services.

 The technologies available to all of us today provide great opportunities, but keeping our technical environment secure continues to be a challenge.
 Enterprise systems are constantly at risk and information assurance and security are essential.
-Therefore, last year ITS welcomed Andrea Di Fabio to our team as the Chief Information Security Officer and Associate CIO.
-Mr. Di Fabio is responsible for information assurance and security at ETSU as well as responsibility for Network and Telecommunications, Information Systems, Systems, and Web Technologies.
+ITS established a role for a Chief Information Security Officer who is responsible for information assurance and security at ETSU .

 Examples of other accomplishments include: